alexbinary/SQLite.swiftly/project.md

 ### With efficiency

-Efficiency is the other main design goal, and is obtained with the following design choices.
+Efficiency is the other main design goal, and is obtained with design choices desribed below.

 First, the system adds minimal overhead to common operations.